mrtayguney/snapremote-server/README.md

 > ⚠️ IMPORTANT NOTE
 > The Snapmaker SACP protocol is missing some metadata (e.g., progress, layer lines).
 > The server extracts this from G-code files.
 For best results, use **OrcaSlicer**.
-> G-codes from other slicers may not function correctly.
+> G-code files from other slicers may not function correctly.